PhilipYip1988/python-tutorials/jupyter_install_ubuntu/readme.md

 ## Julia Kernel

-`conda` has limited support for Julia.
+The `conda` package manager has limited support for Julia.
 It is recommended to download the latest binary from [Julia](https://julialang.org/):

 <img src='./images/img_114.png' alt='img_114' width='600'/>